 Insulation is the most fundamental measure you can take to improve the eco-friendliness of your home.
 Insulation ensures that heat does not escape, enabling you to remain comfortable for longer without switching on your home’s HVAC system.
 Insulation in your home also means when the heating is turned on, it will take significantly less time and energy to heat the home to the desirable temperature, then retaining that heat for longer amounts of time.

 There are many ways in which you can approach insulating your home.
 Cavity wall insulation is the most impactful method, preventing heat from escaping through your external walls.
 There are also plumbing and heating interventions you can make, with pipe insulation ensuring heat is not lost through your home’s hot water pipes.
-Similarly, loft and roof insulation are another must-have for an eco-friendly building, significantly reducing the amount of heat that is lost through the heat rising and escaping through an uninsulated roof.

 You should also ensure that sustainable materials are used for your home’s insulation.